Read about the efforts of The Nature Conservancy to protect the beautiful and endangered Black Snub-Nosed Monkey (also known as Yunnan Golden monkey).

-The most incredible thing is that more and more of these stories come from a country that is notoriously famous for not doing much to protect our planet: China.
-At least this is what happened for far too many years but, as I said, many things are changing even in China.
-I had the privilege to witness firsthand a small part of this change and I’ll talk about it in this post.
+The most incredible thing is that more and more of these stories come from a country notoriously famous for not doing much to protect our planet: China.
+At least, this happened for far too many years, but, as I said, many things are changing, even in China.
+I had the privilege to witness a small part of this change firsthand, and I’ll talk about it in this post.

-But let me first briefly talk about some conservation success stories in China, what is The Nature Conservancy (from now on TNC) with offices also in Hong Kong and China, what they are doing and I’ll then talk about the beautiful Black Snub-Nosed Monkeys (also known as Yunnan Golden monkey).
+But let me first briefly talk about what The Nature Conservancy (from now on TNC) is (they have offices also in Hong Kong and China), what they are doing, and I’ll give some info about the beautiful Black Snub-Nosed Monkeys (also known as Yunnan Golden monkey).

 What is The Nature Conservancy

-It has over one million members and has protected more than 48,000,000 ha of land and thousands of miles of rivers worldwide.
-TNC also operates more than 100 marine conservation projects globally and is the largest environmental nonprofit by assets and by revenue in the Americas.
-TNC rates as one of the most trusted national organizations.
-Some of the members include former U.S. Senator Bill Frist, chairman of the Alibaba Group Jack Ma, and Chairman and Co-founder of The Bridgespan Group Thomas Tierney.
+It has over one million members and has protected over 48,000,000 ha of land and thousands of miles of rivers worldwide.
+TNC also operates over 100 marine conservation projects globally and is the largest environmental nonprofit by assets and revenue in the Americas.
+TNC is rated as one of the most trusted national organizations.

 Black Snub-Nosed Monkey facts